 - Availability of rooms, warm meals and attention at tea houses.

-January is also the driest month of the year in Nepal with average rainfall in January being 21mm in the Kathmandu area.
-And 30mm at Pokhara and the surrounding region.
+January is also generally the driest month in Nepal.
+Average rainfall is minimal, approximately 21mm in Kathmandu and 30mm in Pokhara and its surroundings.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.